davidlougheed/strkit/README.md

-  --vcf my-calls.vcf \  # Calculate consensus sequences for alleles and output a .vcf (or .vcf.gz) with call data --seed 183 \  # Fixed random number generator seed for replicability --processes 10 \  # Number of parallel processes to use; DEFAULT: 1 --no-tsv  # If VCF output is enabled as above, we don't need TSV genotype output to stdout (which is the default)
+  --vcf my-calls.vcf \  # Calculate consensus sequences for alleles and output a .vcf (or .vcf.gz) with call data --seed 183 \  # Fixed random number generator seed for replicability --processes 10 \  # Number of parallel processes to use; DEFAULT: 1
 ```

 ##### REGARDING ALIGNMENTS